Frequently Asked Questions

 Yes.

-• You can request a new ballot be mailed to you any time before or on Mon.
-February 26 by contacting your county clerk and recorder.
+• You can request a new ballot be mailed to you any time on or before Mon.
+October 28 by contacting your county clerk and recorder.

 If you wrongly mark, deface, or tear your ballot, or if you misplace your ballot, you have the right to receive a replacement ballot.
 Contact your County Clerk and Recorder by Mon.
-February 26 to request a replacement ballot in the mail, or visit a Voter Service & Polling Center in your county beginning on Mon.
-February 26 to obtain one.
+October 28 to request a replacement ballot in the mail, or visit any Voter Service & Polling Center in your county beginning on Mon.
+October 21 to obtain one.
 Find your County Clerk and Recorder here

 All voters who are registered to vote at their current address will receive a ballot in the mail for every election, so be sure that you are registered at your current address.
 You must update this address every time you move.